SolRacht/WritingComDownloader/README.md

 #### Archiving stories

-From the base directory of your cloned repository, Run `sbt run`.
+From the base directory of your cloned repository, Run `sbt "run scrape"`.
 This will kick off the script that visits writing.com and scrapes the stories you listed during the configuration step.
 Chapter and story data will be downloaded to your local database.

 #### Rendering HTML